KDE/digikam-doc/setup_application/metadata_settings.rst

 The options available in the **Reading and Writing Metadata** section are listed below:

-    - **Delegate to ExifTool backend all operations to write metadata to files** allows to write metadata to files with ExifTool backend instead Exiv2.
-This will slowdown a little bit the synchronization of files metadata with database.
+    - **Delegate to ExifTool backend all operations to write metadata to files** allows to write metadata to files with the `ExifTool <https://exiftool.org/>`_ backend instead `Exiv2 <https://exiv2.org/>`_.
+This last one is primary used for all operations on metadata.
+Using ExifTool instead will slowdown a little bit the synchronization of files metadata with database.
     - **Write metadata to DNG files** allows to delegate to ExifTool all operations to write metadata into DNG files.
     - **If possible write metadata to RAW files** allows to delegate to ExifTool all operations to write metadata into RAW files.
 This feature is disabled by default.